 The Fed's monetary policy independence also can be threatened when the line between monetary policy and credit policy becomes blurred.
 The latter — which includes liquidity assistance to institutions, sterilized foreign exchange operations, and transfers of Federal Reserve assets to the Treasury for the purpose of deficit reduction — changes the asset composition of a central bank's balance sheet and holds the stock of monetary liabilities fixed (Goodfriend 2001).
 The Fed has been called upon to provide liquidity to specific firms or sectors several times in its history.
 During the Great Depression, the Fed was given the authority to make loans directly to businesses (Sablik 2013).
 Part of that authority was repealed in 1958, but the Fed faced renewed pressure from Congress in the 1960s to extend credit to specific sectors of the economy.
 In 1966, the Federal Reserve Act was modified to allow the Fed to purchase agency debt to support the housing market, and Congress exerted strong pressure on the Fed to exercise that power (Haltom and Sharp 2014).
 The Fed used this authority again in 2008 to conduct "quantitative easing," a policy of expanding its balance sheet through the purchase of agency debt in order to stimulate the economy.

 Credit policy is a form of fiscal policy and has distributional or public finance consequences that can put monetary policy independence at risk (Goodfriend 2012, Lacker 2011).
-Moreover, the ability to conduct credit policy is inessential to the Fed's core monetary policy mission and can potentially contribute to financial instability (Halton and Lacker 2014).
-For these reasons, Richmond Fed economists have advocated limiting Fed purchases to Treasury debt, leaving fiscal decisions to Congress, which is subject to public review and the checks and balances of the political system (Broaddus and Goodfriend 2001).
+Moreover, the ability to conduct credit policy is inessential to the Fed's core monetary policy mission and can potentially contribute to financial instability (Haltom and Lacker 2014).
+To preserve its monetary policy independence, and thus protect its ability to maintain price stability, Richmond Fed economists have advocated that the Fed limit its purchases to Treasury debt.
+This would leave fiscal decisions to Congress, which is subject to public review and the checks and balances of the political system (Broaddus and Goodfriend 2001).
 Richmond Fed President Jeffrey Lacker cited these arguments in his dissents against the Fed's agency debt holdings and swap agreements to support foreign currency lending during and after the 2008-2009 recession (Lacker 2011, Lacker 2012a, Lacker 2012b, Lacker 2012c, Lacker 2014, Lacker and Weinberg 2014).

 Additionally, the extension of credit to specific firms under lending facilities operated by both the Fed and the Treasury during the financial crisis blurred the distinction between the responsibilities of those two institutions.
 Those measures arguably have bolstered the case for a formal "credit accord" that would spell out which actions should be undertaken by the Fed and which should be performed by the Treasury (Lacker 2009).